Strasbourg Cathedral: Octagon bell tower and spire

 The cathedral was originally intended to have two towers on the west front, but only the north one was built.
-The octagon tower was begun in 1399 by Ulrich von Ensingen (chief architect until 1419), and crowned with a spire by his successor Johannes Hültz.
+The octagon tower was begun in 1399 by Ulrich Ensingen (chief architect until 1419), and crowned with a spire by his successor Johannes Hültz.
 The work was completed in 1439.

 The eight-sided tower is three times higher than wide, more elongated than other Gothic towers of the 14th century.
 It is surrounded and supported by four more slender towers containing circular stairways.
 The walls of the tower have tall lancet openings, which show the bells and bring light into the interior, and are decorated on the exterior with interlocking pointed gables.
 Between the lower tower and spire there is a balustrade, almost hidden by pinnacles and other architectural decoration.

 The spire above the tower is composed of eight stages of elaborate octagonal structure, linked together by interlaced arches and pinnacles, which contain a stairway to the lantern at the top.
 Originally the lantern was topped by a statue of the Virgin Mary, the patron saint of the cathedral, but in 1488 it was replaced by a fleuron, or flower-shaped ornament.
 This is crowned by the cross, which is surrounded by four smaller crosses and images of the host and chalice, elements of the liturgy of the Eucharist.